 The funded ratio (the ratio of the actuarial value of assets to the actuarial accrued liability) is a standard measure of a plan's funded status.
 In the absence of benefit improvements, it should increase over time, until it reaches 100%.
-The funded ratio as of July 1, 2022 is 87.5% which is up compared to last year's funded ratio of 85.4%.
-The funded ratio measured on the market value of assets is higher at 93.0% as of July 1, 2022.
+The funded ratio as of July 1, 2023 is 89.3% which is up compared to last year's funded ratio of 87.5%.
 The funded status alone may not be appropriate for assessing the sufficiency of plan assets to cover the estimated cost of settling the plan's benefit obligations.